4dn-dcic/tibanna/README.md

                         EBS storage size in GB (default set in config) -IO STORAGE_IOPS, --storage_iops STORAGE_IOPS
-                        EBS storage IOPS (default set in config) -jd JSON_DIR, --json_dir JSON_DIR
+                        EBS storage IOPS (default set in config) -NO, --not_EBS_optimized
+                        Use this flag if the instance type is not EBS- optimized (default: EBS-optimized) -jd JSON_DIR, --json_dir JSON_DIR
                         Local directory in which the output json file will be written (default set in config)